SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `verify editable`

 Soft assert whether the specified input element is editable (e.g., hasn't been disabled).
+The test will continue even if the verify fails.

 <strong>arguments</strong>